rahulcodewiz/ts-web-final/_posts/2020-12-30-full-text-searchengine.md

 ![Python Elastic](/assets/images/python_es.png)

-This article covers step by step guide to build a full text Search Engine using the Python and ElasticSearch.
+# Building a Full-Text Search Engine with Python and ElasticSearch

+In today's digital age, information retrieval is crucial, and search engines have become an integral part of our lives.
+Whether it's looking up information on the web or searching for specific items within a database, search engines are at the core of these operations.
+In this article, I will guide you through the step-by-step process of building a full-text search engine using Python and ElasticSearch.

-#### I use "Food Recipes Search Engine" project for this guide and this project features are:
+## The "Food Recipes Search Engine" Project

+This project features several advanced search functionalities, including:

-- Auto-complete, Spell correction and Auto-suggestion in the search bar achieved
+1. Auto-Complete, Spell Correction, and Auto-Suggestion: Enhancing the user experience with intelligent search suggestions.
-- Full Text Search on N-Grams
+2. Full Text Search on N-Grams: Utilizing N-Grams for improved search accuracy.
-- Guide to define index configuration i.e. Analyzer, Filter, Tokenizer etc
+3. Index Configuration: A guide to defining index configuration, including Analyzer, Filter, Tokenizer, and more.
-- Module to index document using Python.
+4. Data Ingestion: A Python module to index documents into ElasticSearch.
-- Dataset to explore search feature
+5. Dataset for Exploration: Providing a dataset to explore the search engine's features.
-- A Classification module using the SparkNLP+BERT
+6. Classification Module: Using SparkNLP+BERT for a classification module.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8MrQOFWIooo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### ElasticSearch Index Configuration:
+### ElasticSearch Index Configuration

-The most crucial part of any Search Engine app is finding the suitable Index configuration and it largely depends on individual usecase need.
-It is difficult to generalize it.
-Primarily the configuration involves discovery of Analyzer, Filter, and Tokenizer for the index fields and here are what I implemented for this Search Engine:
+The heart of any search engine application lies in its index configuration.
+Configuring the index depends on the specific use case and requirements.
+Here's an example of an ElasticSearch index configuration:

 ```json
 curl -X PUT "localhost:9200/recipes_idx1?pretty" -H 'Content-Type: application/json' -d'